 Sherwin Williams Balanced Beige: LRV, Undertones & a Little More

-When it comes to paint colours, the world is slowly transitioning out of the gray trend and into the warmer end of things, but we’re NOT quite at full-blown beige…yet.
-This is just ONE of the reasons why Balanced Beige might be your new best friend as it bridges some of the gaps between icy cool colours and warm golden colours.
+When it comes to paint colors, the world is slowly transitioning out of the gray trend and into the warmer end of things, but we’re NOT quite at full-blown beige…yet.
+This is just ONE of the reasons why Balanced Beige might be your new best friend as it bridges some of the gaps between icy cool colors and warm golden colors.
 It’s also WAY beyond your standard builder beige.

 Let’s find out why…

-What type of paint colour is Balanced Beige?
+What type of paint color is Balanced Beige?

-Balanced Beige is a beige, which means it’s a WARM paint colour.
-However, it’s VERY atypical as it doesn’t have the usual golden undertone that can be found in some of the more popular beige paint colours.
+Balanced Beige is a beige, which means it’s a WARM paint color.
+However, it’s VERY atypical as it doesn’t have the usual golden undertone that can be found in some of the more popular beige paint colors.
 In fact, it leans slightly into gray…but this doesn’t MAKE it a taupe or a greige – it’s definitely beige.

 What’s the LRV of Balanced Beige?